 The plugin does not automatically update custom permalinks, allowing website owners complete control over their website's URL structure.
 This approach is also advised from an SEO standpoint since it eliminates potential traffic and social signal loss due to URL changes.

 When permalinks are changed, backlinks that refer to the old URLs may become invalid, resulting in a loss of potential traffic.
 To avoid this, website owners should set redirects in place for any existing URLs that will be modified.
-By doing so, you prevent users from getting a 404 error when they try to access the old URLs and instead smoothly redirect them to the new URLs.
+This way, users will not get a 404 error when they try to access the old URLs.
+Instead, they will be smoothly redirected to the new URLs.

 Auto-update custom permalinks

-Regardless of the impact of URL changes on SEO, there is a rising need among users for an automatic solution to update custom URLs in various scenarios, such as when a post's title is changed.
-Using Permalink Manager, you may automatically update the URL based on various criteria, such as when a different primary term is assigned to the post or when permastructure settings change.
+Regardless of the impact of URL changes on SEO, there is a rising need among users for an automatic solution to update custom URLs.
+The most common use of this is to automatically update the URL to match the changed title.

 This allows website owners to easily modify the URL of any page or category while maintaining the SEO value of their website and preventing loss of traffic or social signals.